Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

 ## Focus and Follow Up issues

-During your work try to stay on track, for bugs if you feel a quick solution can be thrown before dipping into proper solution, please consult with your team lead.
+During your work try to stay on track, for bugs if you feel a quick solution can be thrown before dipping into a proper solution, please consult with your team lead.
 Any indirect issue you find during your work should be translated to a new follow up issue, and documented in your GH issue.
-make sure you don't have more than 2 or 3 missions in progress. stay focused.
+make sure you don't have more than 2 or 3 missions in progress.
+Stay focused.

-## Automated Test
+## Automated Tests

-Check if a test should written with your team lead or write one if you have extra time out of your timebox.
+Check with your Team Lead if a test should written or write one if you have extra time out of your timebox.

 ## How deal with a problem

 Read [How to solve a problem](https://www.thegizraway.com/how_to_solve_a_problem.html).

 ## Checklist

 [ ] - Pull latest code from the master branch.
 [ ] - Reinstall project and test your feature/check the bug.